mathewchamberlain/SignacX/README.md

 After running the above functions, cellular phenotypes and Louvain clusters are ready to be visualized with SPRING Viewer, which can be setup locally as described [here](https://github.com/AllonKleinLab/SPRING_dev).

 ### Seurat
 Another way to use Signac is with Seurat.
 [In this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/SignacX/master/vignettes/signac-Seurat_CITE-seq.html), we performed multi-modal analysis of CITE-seq PBMCs from 10X Genomics using Signac integrated with Seurat.
-We repeated this analysis with another single cell RNA-seq data set [here](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/SignacX/master/vignettes/signac-Seurat_pbmcs.html).

 Note:
 * This same data set was also processed using SPRING [in this notebook](https://github.com/AllonKleinLab/SPRING_dev/blob/master/data_prep/spring_notebook_10X_CITEseq.ipynb), and subsequently classified with Signac, which was used to generate SPRING layouts for these data in the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full) (Figures 2-4), which is available for interactive exploration [here](https://kleintools.hms.harvard.edu/tools/springViewer_1_6_dev.html?client_datasets/CITESEQ_EXPLORATORY_CITESEQ_5K_PBMCS/FullDataset_v1_protein).